Doctoral Program in Computational Science and Engineering

 To be admitted as a regular graduate student, an applicant must have earned a bachelor’s degree or its equivalent from a college, university, or technical school of acceptable standing.
 Students in their final year of undergraduate study may be admitted on the condition that their bachelor’s degree is awarded before they enroll at MIT.

-Applicants without an SM degree may apply to the CSE PhD program, however, the Departments of Aeronautics and Astronautics, Civil and Environmental Engineering, and Mechanical Engineering nominally require the completion of an SM degree before a student is considered a doctoral candidate.
-As a result, applicants to those departments holding only a bachelor’s degree are asked in the application to indicate whether they prefer to complete an SM degree in computation through the CDO program, offered by the Center for Computational Science and Engineering, or through the home department.
+Applicants without an SM degree may apply to the CSE PhD program, however, the Departments of Aeronautics and Astronautics and Mechanical Engineering nominally require the completion of an SM degree before a student is considered a doctoral candidate.
+As a result, applicants to those departments holding only a bachelor’s degree are asked in the application to indicate whether they prefer to complete the CSE SM program or an SM through the home department.

 The Massachusetts Institute of Technology is committed to the principle of equal opportunity in education and employment.
 To read MIT’s most up-to-date nondiscrimination policy, please visit the Reference Publication Office’s nondiscrimination statement page.